Amechi101/concepteur-market-app/README.md

 - database-info: contains anything related to the database

-- venv: is a **virtual environment** that contains the project dependencies for Python, Django, pip and anything else to create a fresh development environment

 - indieitude-project: contains the **Actual** django project folder where we have the apps, models and settings.py.
 Which we will be using to launch the product and actually creating the templates, business logic and etc.